Grant and Scholarship List

 Spire Scholarship: Each year, Bluefield College awards ten freshman an additional $2,000 in academic scholarships.
-Students must have a minimum GPA of 3.75 and a minimum 1140 SAT (combination of math and verbal scores) or 25 ACT (composite score) in order to compete.
-Potential recipients will be asked to provide two letters of recommendation, come to campus for an interview, and write an essay that will be reviewed by select faculty members.
+Students must have a minimum GPA of 3.50 and a minimum 1180 SAT (combination of math and verbal scores) or 26 ACT (composite score) in order to compete.
+Potential recipients will be asked to provide two letters of recommendation, come to campus for an interview, and to write an essay that will be reviewed by select faculty members.
 The scholarship is renewable for up to four years.
 Students must meet the following: full-time enrollment, maintain Bluefield College cumulative GPA of 3.0 (reviewed at the end of each spring semester), continual enrollment (excluding summers), and 30 hours of tutoring per semester during Junior and Senior years.

 Honors Scholarship: Incoming students have the opportunity to apply to the Honors Program.
 To qualify for the Honors Program, students must have a minimum 25 ACT (composite score), 1140 SAT (combination of math and verbal scores), or be eligible for the Presidential Scholarship.
 Students can apply and submit essays online.
 Students who are admitted into the program will be awarded a $1,000 scholarship that is renewable each year of participation.
 For more information, contact Dr. Rob Merritt at email@example.com.